Ohio Case Law Review by Topic: January 1, 2024 through February 29, 2024

 Reversing and Remanding

 Editor’s Note: For our office’s summary of this case’s prior Appeals Court decision, click here.
-Please also note that this case was not initially included in our CaseLaw update, but was added 05/03/2024.

 As part of the parties’ 1997 divorce, Wife was awarded an interest in Husband’s pension based on a marital fraction that ultimately became a source of debate and the basis of a prior appeal.
 Husband challenged the QDRO Assignment to Wife, alleging that his ‘active’ contributions to the pension subsequent to the divorce were his own separate, nonmarital property.
 The trial court agreed to revise the QDRO upon Husband’s motion to do so, but the matter was ultimately reversed and remanded back to said trial court in an Appeals Court decision previously summarized on this blog.